Compile-time

 Available since Tact 1.5fun rawSlice(hex: String): Slice;

-A compile-time function that converts hex
+A compile-time function that converts the hex

 String